Arizona Borderlands: Immigration

 One of the ways most commonly used to enter the country by the poorest immigrants is on foot through the Sonoran Desert.
 The trek takes upwards of three days and immigrants face a host of issues while making it.
 Near the border, temperatures rise into the triple digits during the daytime in the summer months and fall to near freezing during the nighttime in the winter months.
-Average annual precipitation varies along the border but can be as low as three inches, while rainfall during the North American Monsoon season can be surprising and deadly (resulting in the passing of the Stupid Motorist Law, for example).
+Average annual precipitation varies along the border but can be as low as three inches, while rainfall during the North American Monsoon season can be surprising and deadly.

-Immigrants attempting to cross the border frequently die making the trek: in 2013, 800 unidentified bodies of attempted immigrants were being held in Tucson, Arizona awaiting identification.
+Immigrants attempting to cross the border frequently die making the trek: in 2013, 800 bodies of attempted immigrants were being held in Tucson, Arizona awaiting identification.
 Immigrants also leave feces, abandoned vehicles, and trash: in a three-year period, more than a quarter million pounds of trash were removed from the area.

 A humanitarian organization called No More Deaths works to reduce the deaths of migrants crossing through the desert.

 Drug Trafficking

 Huge desolate areas between the six Ports of Entry found along the Arizona border provide stealthy smuggling routes for large drug operations, using national parks and Indian reservations to push methamphetamine, cocaine, and other drugs across the border.
-This border provides an easy route to Phoenix and Tucson, which house large-scale organizations responsible for distributing the drugs throughout the U.S. We have seen a steady increase in the amount of methamphetamine, heroin, cocaine, and marijuana seized, most notably a 79% in cocaine and a 93% in ice methamphetamine.
-There has been more than 416,000 kilograms smuggled through the Tohono O'Odham reservation, as the reservation is very open to allow unimpeded travel for residents on the reservation.
+This border provides an easy route to Phoenix and Tucson, which house large-scale organizations responsible for distributing the drugs throughout the U.S. A 2010 report noted an increase in the amount of methamphetamine, heroin, cocaine, and marijuana seized, most notably a 79% in cocaine and a 93% in ice methamphetamine.
+The report also noted that more than 416,000 kilograms has been smuggled through the Tohono O'Odham reservation, as the reservation is very open to allow unimpeded travel for residents on the reservation.

 The reservations are not the only route they use to push their drugs; Mexican cartels also use tunnels to smuggle drugs into Arizona.
 The amount of tunnels discovered in Arizona is the most out of all the Southern Border states.
 Many of these tunnels utilize already created drainage tunnels and irrigation systems.
-Drug Trafficking Operations also utilize hidden compartments in vehicles to transport drugs across the border.
-Not only are hidden compartments used, but these operations often create cloned government or commercial vehicles to transport drugs in this region.